I qualified as a Physiotherapist in 2006 and became a specialist in Musculoskeletal Physiotherapy, completing my Masters in UCD in 2012.

 Having two young children has given me first-hand experience of pregnancy, post-natal recovery and the challenges of motherhood.
 This transition has only made me more passionate about supporting women through their own journeys of pregnancy, motherhood, menopause and beyond.
 I am so excited to join the team at Women’s Health Dublin and to bring my expertise to the women of North Dublin.

-My practice is based in The Grange Clinic Donaghmede in Dublin 13, close to my native Clontarf, on Dublin’s Northside.
+The practice is based on the 2nd floor, in The Grange Clinic, Donaghmede in Dublin 13, close to my native Clontarf, on Dublin’s Northside.
 I treat women of all ages living in the surrounding areas of Dublin’s Northside including; Raheny, Sutton, Clontarf, Howth, Fairview, Malahide, Clongriffin the wider Dublin area.